Planner inputs: Capacity and pacing

 Turn acclimatization on only when you will already be adapted to that altitude regime.

-If a route looks wrong, revisit these in this order:
+If route or day outputs look wrong, revisit these in this order:

 1. effort intent